okteto/build/README.md

           path: service
 ```

-### Build and push images that are not defined on your Okteto manifest.
+### Build and push images that are not defined in your Okteto manifest.

 This example sets the context, and then builds an image that is not defined in the Okteto Manifest.